FilterSet Options¶

 fields = ['username', 'last_login']

-Declaring filterable fields
+Declaring filterable fields¶

-option is combined with model
+The fields option is combined with model to automatically generate

 filters.
 Note that generated filters will not overwrite filters declared on

-option accepts two syntaxes:
+the FilterSet.
+The fields option accepts two syntaxes:

 a list of field names